 One who has reason to believe that he or she will be appointed legal representative of a deceased inventor may apply for a patent as legal representative in accordance with 37 CFR 1.42.
 Proof of applicant's authority as legal representative may be filed after the filing date of the application.
-If another person is appointed legal representative and the application has been accorded a filing date, the properly appointed legal representative has two months from the filing date to file the application oath or declaration and to pay the surcharge as set forth in 37 CFR 1.16(e) in order to prevent abandonment of the application.
-Extensions of time affording six months from the filing date may be obtained under provisions of 37 CFR 1.136(a) upon filing a petition therefor, accompanied by the appropriate fee.
-37 CFR 1.17.
-When the properly appointed legal representative does not file the application oath or declaration and surcharge within six months of the filing date, the application stands abandoned unless a petition for extension of time pursuant to 37 CFR 1.136(b) has been filed and granted.
-Should the application stand abandoned, the application may be revived under the provisions of 37 CFR 1.137 by filing a petition therefor, an appropriate showing, application oath or declaration executed by the proper legal representative, and petition to revive fee set forth in 37 CFR 1.17.
-The foregoing applies to the legal representative of a deceased sole or deceased joint inventor.
+If another person is appointed legal representative and the application has been accorded a filing date, >an oath or declaration executed by< the properly appointed legal representative >must be submitted as soon as possible.< The foregoing applies to the legal representative of a deceased sole or deceased joint inventor.

-Application may be made by the heirs of the inventor, as such,>if there is no will or the will did not appoint an executor and,<if accompanied by a certificate from the court that they are all the heirs and that the estate was under the sum required by state law for the appointment of an administrator.
+Application may be made by the heirs of the inventor, as such, if there is no will or the will did not appoint an executor and, if accompanied by a certificate from the court that they are all the heirs and that the estate was under the sum required by state law for the appointment of an administrator.